MetaMask/metamask-docs/services/how-to/json-web-token-jwt.md

   -----END PUBLIC KEY-----
   ```

 5. Click **ADD** to add the key to the settings.

-6. The key is added to security settings.
+After the key is added, the security settings look like the following:

   ![JWT set up](../images/jwt-set-up.png)